tuthodien/google-maps-scraper/README.md

      Content: Please send a refund to my PayPal email: myname@example.com
      ```

-   - To request a refund via UPI (India Only):
+   - To request a refund via UPI (For India Only):
      ```
      Subject: Request Refund
      Content: Please send a refund to my UPI ID: myname@bankname